RodionfromHSE/vocab-extension/word_saver_app/README.md

 For debugging and more details see [py2app tutorial](https://py2app.readthedocs.io/en/latest/tutorial.html). \
 After creating the application, you can safely move it to your Applications folder or any other location.

+**Important Note**: After you ensured that your application works correctly, you can mess up with Mac OS permissions.
+Try to change the application's name (see pyproject.toml) **after** you moved the ready application to the Applications folder.

 ## Development Notes

 - The application uses PyQt5 for the UI components